devuncle/wanglongqi.github.io/_posts/2015-04-08-rpy2install.md

 - Rpy2
 - Mingw32
 ---
-You can compile and install rpy2 under Windows by following this article.
+[Christoph Gohlke](http://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2) provides a page to release unofficial binaries of python packages.
+However, for `rpy2` and `pycuda` you may have to use exactly the same version of `R` or `cuda toolkit` to use the binary.
+Therefore, if you do not want to use that version, you may have to compile the package yourself.
+For the case of `rpy2`, the process is quite simple.
+Since the offical `rpy2` site does not offer any suggestion on howto build it under Windows, you can compile and install `rpy2` under Windows by following this article.

 1. Change `unixcompiler.py`